pombredanne/centidb/docs/index.rst

 .. warning::

-    This is a design prototype, focusing on useful APIs and physical data layout.
+    This is a prototype, focusing on useful APIs and physical data layout.
+Many parts are missing, slow, broken and/or very nasty.

-    Some parts are missing, many others are slow, broken and/or nasty.
-Even if finished it may only be useful as the basis for a library that may never exist.

 **centidb** is a compromise between the minimalism of key/value stores and the convenience of SQL.
 It augments any store offering an ordered-map interface to